vlingo/vlingo-xoom-developer-challenge/docs/architecture-decision-log/0003-use-VLINGO-XOOM-annotations-only-no-VLINGO-XOOM-auto-dispatch.md

-The Vlingo Xoom provide to generate a project using annotation and auto dispatch. using maven the auto dispatch work fine, but as we state to use gradle over maven as a build system, we have some trouble with the auto dispatch.
+The Vlingo Xoom provide to generate a project using annotation and auto dispatch. using maven the auto dispatch work fine, but as we state to use gradle over maven as a build system, we have some trouble with the auto dispatch: getting a Null Exception when run gradle build.

 ## Decision